devops-ontap/cisco-fso-labs/lab-kube/setup_appd_kube_cluster_agent/input/README.md

 Notes:
 =======
 The helm values.yml file contains our SAS controller account ID and secret so it has been added to the vault with base 64 encoding.
+Current rev sets up the AppD auto-instrumentation on the rabbitmq namespace only.

 $vault kv put concourse/cisco-fso-labs/appd-helm-values data=$(base64 < values.yaml)

 A sample template of what a Partner/Customer would need to fill out in this file is included in this repo for reference.